 - ½ cup coconut oil

-- ⅓ cup full fat canned coconut milk or homemade thick and creamy nut milk
+- ⅓ cup full fat canned coconut milk or homemade thick and creamy nut milk, or even warm water!

 - ¼ cup honey coconut nectar , or for low carb Sukrin